picccassso/BMA/README.md

 - **Album Organization** - Smart folder-based album detection and organization
 - **Cross-Platform GUI** - Native-looking interface on Windows, Linux, and macOS
 - **Android Compatible** - Works with the existing BMSA Android app

+An APK file has been provided, but the desktop app you will have to build yourself.